BAM-PFA/bampfa-automator-applets/readme.md

 Recommended installation:
 1) Create a folder in your `Applications` folder for Automator apps.
 Copy the app `auto-tab-year` into the folder.
 2) Copy the workflow `launch-year` into `[USER]>Library>Services`.
 3) Open `System Preferences>Keyboard>Shortcuts>Services`.
 You should see `launch-year` under General.
-Click into the shortcut column and type in your preferred shrotcut.
+Click into the shortcut column and type in your preferred shortcut.
 I used `⌘F1` .
 4) Press your shortcut to test it out.

 You could also just use this as a standalone applet that you double click whenever you need to access the date range, but that defeats the time-saving nature of this shortcut.